Rod Bockenfeld

 Rodney Joseph Bockenfeld (December 9, 1955 – February 13, 2025) was an American politician who served as a member of the Colorado House of Representatives from the 56th district, which encompassed portions of Arapahoe and Adams counties, including the communities of Aurora, Bennett, Brick Center, Brighton, Byers, Comanche Creek, Commerce City, Deer Trail, Lochbuie, Peoria, Strasburg, Thornton, Todd Creek, and Watkins.

 Early life and education

 Bockenfeld was born on December 9, 1955, in Quincy, Illinois.
-He graduated from Quincy Notre Dame High School, a private Catholic school, in 1974 before attending Western Illinois University, from which he graduated in 1978 with a B.S. in law enforcement administration.
+He graduated from Quincy Notre Dame High School, a private Catholic school, in 1974 before attending Western Illinois University, from which he graduated in 1978 with a Bachelor of Science in law enforcement administration.
 Shortly thereafter, Bockenfeld moved to Colorado and began working as a financial crimes investigator.
-In 1989, he received a diploma from the University of Colorado graduate school of banking.
+In 1989, he received a diploma from the Graduate School of Banking at Colorado at the University of Colorado Boulder.

 Political career

 In 2004, Bockenfeld was elected Arapahoe County Commissioner, a post he held for 12 years.
 He was also chairman of the Board of County Commissioners.